oceanprotocol/docs/veocean-data-farming/df-background.md

 ---
-description: Intuition and background on the Data Farming program.
+description: Data Farming (DF) incentivizes for growth of Data Consume Volume (DCV) in the Ocean ecosystem.
 ---
 # Data Farming Background